sourcegraph/handbook/content/departments/engineering/design/goals/index.md

 # Design team goals

-We have team-level design team goals to help us align and prioritize our focus as a team over the following 3-6 months.
+We have team-level design team goals to help us align and prioritize our focus as a team for the remainder of Q4.

 Our team-level goals cascade from the overall company [product vision and strategy](../../index.md#product-vision-and-strategy), and each member of the design team